 SOFA Screenings Policy 5.0

-Only one (1) submission will be accepted per project per screening time – because students receive priority screening times at the moment they hand in their projects, we must discourage incomplete work being submitted to simply hold a place.
+Only one (1) submission will be accepted per project per screening time – because students receive priority screening times at the moment they hand in their final projects, we must discourage incomplete work being submitted to simply hold a place.
 Only one film will be accepted for a given screenings time except in the case of technical issues as described in SOFA policy 9.0.
 This applies to all projects.
 The student should NOT submit a work for a scheduled time unless they believe it is their FINAL version of the work.

 5.2 Pre-reserved screening times may be claimed in other approved special cases (see SOFA policy 14.0).

 5.3 All other students are permitted to signup for a screenings time during the deadline day at the end of each semester, nominally 7PM-10PM.

 5.4 The FVASA screenings server will be open for the entire week preceding the screenings program (starting 12:01 a.m.
 Monday for example) for anyone to submit their work when ready, though screening times are assigned only as stipulated in 5.1-3.

 5.5 No student may receive a screening time until they have submitted their work (unless permitted under other applicable SOFA screenings policies).

 5.6 A replacement of an originally provided work may be submitted to the screenings process as long as the submissions deadline has not passed, however, the original screenings time will be forfeited (not to be further available to the submitting student) and a new time will be assigned at the end of the currently set schedule.
 The lone exception to this loss of original screening time is for technical errors as dictated by SOFA policy 9.0.